Orbtofficial/docs/concepts/allocator.md

 ## 0xAsset Credit Minting (U→0x supply preparation)

 Effect of `allocatorCreditMint(allocator, amount)`:
+- **Mints 0xAssets directly to UCE contract** (not to allocator address).
+These 0xAssets remain in UCE custody
-- Mints OX to UCE (not to allocator) and increases allocator’s reserved OX inventory by `amount`
+- Increases allocator's reserved 0xAssets inventory by `amount` (this is an accounting entry, not a transfer)
+- **Peg Maintenance**: These minted 0xAssets can only leave UCE when users provide equivalent underlying assets via swaps.
+This ensures that all 0xAssets in circulation are backed 1:1 by underlying assets in UCE, maintaining the peg
 - Tracks throughput in UTC‑bucketed daily counters; enforces ceiling/dailyCap
 - Reorders allocator priority for pro‑rata draws where applicable